fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * _The F# Compiler Shell_, see [fsc.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/fsi/fsc.fs) and [fscmain.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/fsi/fscmain.fs).

+## Compiler Startup Performance

+Compiler startup performance is a key factor affecting happiness of F# users.
+If the compiler took 10sec to start up, then far fewer people would use F#.

+On all platforms, the following factos affect startup performance:

+* Time to load compiler binaries.
+This depends on the size of the generated binaries, whether they are pre-compiled (e.g. using NGEN), and the way the .NET implementation loads them.

+* Time to open referenced assemblies (e.g. mscorlib.dll, FSharp.Core.dll) and analyze them for the types and namespaces defined.
+This depends particularly on whether this is correctly done in an on-demand way.

+* Time to process "open" declarations are the top of each file.
+Processing these declarations have been observed to take time in some cases of  F# commpilation.

+* Factors specific to the specific files being compiled.

+On Windows, compiler startup performance tends to be greatly improved through the use of NGEN.
+NGEN is run on ``fsc.exe`` and ``fsi.exe`` for installations of the Visual F# Tools.

+On Mono/Linux/OSX, compiler startup performance is less good but is not too bad.
+Some improvements can be achieved using AOT (Mono's equivalent of NGEN).

+> Note: If you are building tools using the ``FSharp.Compiler.Service`` nuget package, NGEN is not automatically run on that DLL, and the startup timees of the tool you are building may be degraded.
+If possible, you should arrange for NGEN to be run when your tool is installed.

 ## Compiler Memory Usage

 Overall memory usage is a primary determinant of the usability of the F# compiler and instances of